yegor256/blog/_posts/2015/may/2015-05-13-two-instruments-of-software-architect.md

 The same principle applies to an architect.
 We don't use meetings, stand-ups, Skype calls, IRC channels, or any other tools where information flies in the air and stays in our heads.
-Instead, we put everything in writing and talk only when we're being explicitly asked to and paid to&mdash;in tickets.
+Instead, we put everything in writing and talk only when we're being explicitly asked to and paid to---in tickets.

 ## Bugs